roenseed/bike-project/README.md

 **The Case Study from Google Data Analytics Professional Certificate: Cyclistic Bike Share Analysis for Marketing Purposes**

 ## ABOUT THE COMPANY
-Cyclistic launched a bike-share program in 2016, growing to a fleet of 5,824 geotracked bikes across 692 stations in Chicago.
+Cyclistic launched a bike-share program in 2016, growing to a fleet of 5,824 tracked bikes across 692 stations in Chicago.
 The bikes can be unlocked from one station and returned to any other.
 Cyclistic offers flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
 Casual riders purchase single-ride or full-day passes, while annual memberships are for Cyclistic members.

 Financial analysts have found that annual members are more profitable than casual riders.
 Despite the pricing flexibility attracting more customers, the goal is to increase the number of annual members for future growth.
 Moreno, the Director of Marketing, believes converting casual riders into members is a viable strategy since they are already familiar with Cyclistic.